how to attach plants to driftwood

 Aquarium owners can also use driftwood to attach plants to prevent them from floating around.
 It can improve the overall appearance of the tank, making it more organized.

-In this article, we will show you how to attach plants to driftwood using various methods.
+In this article, National Park Aquarium will show you how to attach plants to driftwood using various methods.

-A fishing line is the most common and recommended item for attaching plants as it is relatively easy and inexpensive.
+A fishing line is the most common and recommended item for attaching aquarium plants on driftwood as it is relatively easy and inexpensive.

 You only need a pair of scissors besides your driftwood, plants, and the fishing line.